- Gather Your Documents

-1. Gather Your Documentation
+1. Gather Your Documents

 You will also need identification and data such as your social security number, current address, employment information, and anything else that may be relevant.
 Also, if you plan on using a cosigner, make sure they have all their information handy.
 The more organized and well-prepared you are, the easier the process will be.